Shigeharu Aoyama

-Shigeharu Aoyama (青山繁晴; born 25 July 1952) is a Japanese politician who has served as a member of the House of Councillors of Japan, since 2016.
+Shigeharu Aoyama (青山繁晴; born 25 July 1952) is a Japanese politician serving in the House of Representatives.
+Between 2016 and 2026, he was in the House of Councillors of Japan.

-He represents the National proportional representation block.
-He currently serves on the Committee on Economy and Industry (as Director); Committee on Budget; and on the Special Committee on Official Development Assistance and Related Matters.
+He represented the National proportional representation block.
+He has served on the Committee on Economy and Industry (as Director); Committee on Budget; and on the Special Committee on Official Development Assistance and Related Matters.

 Early life

-Aoyama was born on July 25, 1952, in the Hyogo Prefecture of Japan.
+Aoyama was born on 25 July 1952, in the Hyogo Prefecture of Japan.
 He graduated from Junshin Gakuin Junior and Senior High School in March 1971 and entered the Faculty of Letters at Keio University the following month.
 In February 1974, he withdrew from Keio University and sat for the entrance examination to the Department of Economics at Waseda University's School of Political Science and Economics.
 Aoyama graduated from the school of political science and economics of Waseda University in 1979.

 Career

 Prior to his election to the House of Councillors, Aoyama worked as a journalist and founded a think tank.
 A summary of his career is below: